Strategic advice & alerts to leverage data analytics & new technologies

 Leverage data and the technologies that generate it, from IoT to AI/machine learning, wearables, blockchain, and more, to improve decision-making, enrich collaboration and enable new services.

-Cutter Consortium is conducting a series of surveys on how organizations are adopting, or planning to adopt, artificial intelligence (AI) technologies.
+Cutter Consortium is conducting a survey on how organizations are adopting, or planning to adopt, artificial intelligence (AI) technologies.
 We also seek to identify important issues and other considerations they are encountering or foresee encountering in their efforts.
-Here in Part IV, we look at survey findings concerning the various AI technologies organizations are interested in adopting.
+In addition to gathering and analyzing survey data, I have been interviewing leaders and practitioners from different organizations implementing or working to implement AI applications.
+Here, in Part VI, we jump right into where we left off and continue examining industries that AI is expected to disrupt.